fuzziqersoftware/resource_dasm/README.md

 resource_dasm attempts to transparently decompress resources that are stored in compressed formats.
 Current support for decompression is incomplete; it depends on an embedded MC68K emulator that doesn't (yet) implement the entire CPU.
 If you use resource_dasm and it fails on a compressed resource, send me the file and I'll add support for it.

 Run resource_dasm without any arguments for usage information.

+### mohawk_dasm

+Run mohawk_dasm and give it the name of a Mohawh file.
+It will generate multiple files in the same directory as the original file, one for each resource contained in the archive.

 ### realmz_dasm